Postgraduate Diploma in Sexual and Reproductive Medicine

 You will develop a critical awareness of infertility treatments currently available, and an awareness of the ethical dilemmas surrounding assisted reproduction and broadly how it relates to different political and religious sensitivities.

-- Initial expectations of the course, reasons for undertaking the course.
+- Initial expectations and reasons for taking the course.

 - Module and/or personal learning objectives.

-- Description of events/issues/learning points within their personal practice.
+- Description of events, issues and learning points within current personal practice.

-- Examples of change in personal practice due to knowledge gained throughout the module.
+- Change in every day practice due to knowledge gained on each module.

 - A description of what has been learned during the module.

 - Students are provided with case-based problems in the form of a one-hour timed examination.